How to Make Gold Leaf Votive Candle Holders

 package for gilded candle holders

-I tied the bags with gold curly ribbon ~ another freebie.
-After the black and gold balloons from my Halloween tablescape deflated, I cut off the ribbon to save for other projects ~ I do not let anything go to waste.
+I tied the bags with gold curly ribbon – another freebie.
+After the black-and-gold balloons from my Halloween tablescape deflated, I cut off the ribbon to save for other projects.
+I do not let anything go to waste.

-As another packaging option, I had 2 packages of clear plastic gift bags ~ they are in the baking section of Joann ~ that come in several sizes.
-The ones I used were the 4 X 5-inch size.
-This is a great option when you want your recipient to see the Gold Leaf votive candle holder.
-I would use this gift packaging option if I were giving the candle as a party favor ~ wouldn’t this be cute at each guest’s place with a name tag?
+I would use this gift packaging option if I were giving the candle as a party favor – wouldn’t this be cute at each guest’s place with a name tag?
 Or place all the packaged votive candles on a pretty tray by the front door for guests to pick up as they leave your party.

 Using the Gold Leaf Votive Candles in Your Home